Kualoa Ranch: Activities

 The property continues to be a working cattle ranch and is run by John Morgan from the island of Hawaii.
 Kualoa is open for guided tours and tours on horseback.

 In 2018, the ranch was raising shrimp and making it available, as local lunch cuisine, to visitors.

 In popular culture

-More than 79 movies and TV shows have been filmed at Kualoa over the years, including Paradise, Hawaiian Style, Jurassic Park, Jurassic World, Mighty Joe Young, 50 First Dates, You, Me and Dupree, Hawaii Five-0, Magnum P.I., Pearl Harbor, Windtalkers, Godzilla, Kong: Skull Island, Jumanji, Jumanji: Welcome to the Jungle, Snatched, and Lost.
+More than 200 movies and TV shows have been filmed at Kualoa over the years, including George of the Jungle, Paradise, Hawaiian Style, Jurassic Park, Jurassic World, Mighty Joe Young, 50 First Dates, You, Me and Dupree, Hawaii Five-0, Magnum P.I., Pearl Harbor, Windtalkers, Fantasy Island, Godzilla, Kong: Skull Island, Jumanji, Jumanji: Welcome to the Jungle, Snatched, and Lost.

 The Secret Island, located within the ranch, served as the Finish Line for The Amazing Race 20, which aired on May 6, 2012.
 A few months later, Secret Island appeared as the site of a Pit Stop on the French version of The Amazing Race.